Grace Cathedral, San Francisco: In popular culture

 Photographer Ansel Adams produced a series of photographs of the incomplete cathedral in 1935.

-Jazz pianist Vince Guaraldi composed and recorded a mass for jazz trio and choir.
-The performance at the cathedral on May 21, 1965 was released as At Grace Cathedral.
+Jazz pianist Vince Guaraldi composed and recorded a Mass for jazz trio and choir.
+The performance at the cathedral on May 21, 1965, was released as At Grace Cathedral.

 Duke Ellington performed his televised Concert of Sacred Music at the cathedral on September 26, 1965.

 Art Garfunkel's 1973 solo album Angel Clare was recorded at Grace Cathedral.

-"Grace Cathedral Park" is the first song on Red House Painters' 1993 self-titled album, their first.
+"Grace Cathedral Park" is the first song on Red House Painters' 1993 self-titled album, their second.

-"Grace Cathedral Hill" is track 7 on The Decemberists' 2003 Castaways and Cutouts album.
+"Grace Cathedral Hill" is track 7 on the Decemberists' 2003 Castaways and Cutouts album.
 It recounts a New Year's Eve experience in which the singer and his sullen (presumably grieving) female companion visit the church to light candles.

-Grace Cathedral has appeared in a number of feature films over the years.
+Grace Cathedral has appeared in a number of feature films.
 Alfred Hitchcock filmed an abduction scene for his final film, Family Plot, in the cathedral in 1975.
-Some other film appearances include: The Pleasure of His Company (1961), Bullitt (1968), Time After Time (1979), Bicentennial Man (1999), Milk (2008), and Venom: Let There Be Carnage (2021).
+Some other film appearances include The Pleasure of His Company (1961), Bullitt (1968), Time After Time (1979), Bicentennial Man (1999), Milk (2008), and Venom: Let There Be Carnage (2021).
 The short epilogue of the 1962 film How the West Was Won shows sweeping views of how the West had evolved into its modern self, including an aerial shot of San Francisco that flies directly over Grace Cathedral, showing some of its ongoing construction.

-Armistead Maupin's iconic 1978–2014 Tales of the City book series has an Episcopal cannibal cult operating out of Grace Cathedral as one of its sub-plots.
+Armistead Maupin's 1978–2014 Tales of the City book series has an Episcopal cannibal cult operating out of Grace Cathedral as one of its sub-plots.
 In the TV adaptation, Maupin plays a cameo role as a priest of Grace Cathedral, but the cathedral interiors were actually filmed in Montreal.

-Fort Point Beer Company's beer can for their KSA beer features a graphic illustration of the Grace Cathedral.
+Fort Point Beer Company's beer can for their KSA beer features a graphic illustration of Grace Cathedral.